How much memory do I need on my laptop?

 If you have a Mac:

-- Click the Apple icon in the upper-left corner, then choose About This Mac.
+- Click the Apple icon in the top-left corner and choose System Settings.

-- In the pop-up window, you'll see a shortlist of specs.
-Look for the number listed next to Memory.
-That's how much RAM your computer has.
+- Look for the number listed next to Memory.

 If you're using a Windows 10 PC: